rcsb/mmtf/spec.md

 * `Float` A 32-bit floating-point number.
 * `Integer` A 32-bit signed integer.
 * `Map` A data structure of key-value pairs where each key is unique.
 Also known as "dictionary", "hash".
-* `Array` A list of elements that may be of different type.
+* `Array` A sequence of elements that have the same type.
-* `Binary` A list of unsigned 8-bit integer numbers representing binary data.
+* `Binary` An array of unsigned 8-bit integer numbers representing binary data.

 The `Binary` type is used here to store encoded data as described in the [Codecs](#codecs) section.
 When the encoded data is to be interpreted as a multi-byte type (e.g. 32-bit integers) it must be represented in big-endian format.